gizinski-jacek/odinbook-client/README.md

 Github repo can be found [here](https://github.com/gizinski-jacek/odinbook-client).

-This repo is live on [Heroku](https://cv-project-react-543266.herokuapp.com).
+Live demo can be found on [Heroku](https://cv-project-react-543266.herokuapp.com).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).